vmagelo/msdocs-django-three-azure-services/README.md

 Another workaround, not recommended in general, is to just add to *.env* file AZURE_USERNAME and AZURE_PASSWORD to directly pass the values in.
 DefaultAzureCredential() without exclude flag will find the values in the *.env* file and use them.

 Is there any harm on keeping `exclude_shared_token_cache_credential=True` when deploying?

+### Tip 8 - PostgreSQL

+We connect to PostgreSQL with DBNAME, DBHOST, DBPASS, and DBUSER passed as environment variables and used in [settings.py](./azureproject/settings.py) and [production.py](./azureproject/production.py) to set the [DATABASES variable expected by Django](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES).
+This is how we connect, but we must first be authenticate to connect.

+To be authenticated to connect, we can set the "Allow public access from any Azure service" networking setting, which works but is a bit loose in terms of security.

+The article [Connect with Managed Identity to Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/howto-connect-with-managed-identity) looks promising but there isn't a way to get a token from DefaultAzureCredential and pass it to DATABASES Django variable, that we can tell.
+Is there?

+Finally, there was a new way to create a PostgreSQL in it's own VPN and deal with security that way.
+This isn't generally available at this time.